faheemmalik11/Adobe_Coldfusion_Installation/README.md

 sudo chmod 777 wwwroot/
 ```

-#MySql & MsSql Setup Document
+# MySql & MsSql Setup

-##MySQL Setup
+###  MySQL Setup

+You can follow this link or can follow the intructions mentioned below:
 [https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)

 Step 1: Open up the terminal and execute the following command:
 ```sh
 sudo apt update
 ```
-Step 2: Supply your password and wait for the update to finish.
+Step 2: enter your password and wait for the update to finish.
 Next, run the following command:
 ```sh
 y
 ```